alexonbalangue/akeebasubs/README.md

 		phing link

-	If you are on Windows make sure that you are running an elevated command prompt (run cmd.exe as Administrator or for xampp modify your xampp_shell.bat file to run as administrator by forced UAC)
+	If you are on Windows make sure that you are running an elevated command prompt (run cmd.exe as Administrator)

 ### Useful Phing tasks